cscheid/cscheid.net/courses/fal15/cs630/syllabus.md

 > your absence or grant make-up work the Dean of Students Office is
 > not able to require them to do so.

-Assignment/Testing Schedule/Due Dates
-Number of required exams and assignments with description

 # Assignment Format

 Paper report assignments will be short research reports (around 2